joenjit24/jpc76-IT265-002/docs/FinalGameDesignDoc.md

 ---

+## Change Log

+### 🔹 Character Design Overhaul
+**Change:** Original character designs included a TV monitor-headed character, but this was replaced with more quirky, stylized characters.
+**Reason:** The change was made to create a more cohesive and appealing visual identity that better fit the game's tone and digital format.

+### 🔹 Cursor Implementation
+**Change:** A cursor was added in the digital version to indicate where the player is pressing.
+**Reason:** This was based on user feedback from early testing, where players had difficulty understanding their input was being registered.
+The cursor improved usability and clarity.

+### 🔹 Transition from Physical to Digital Format
+**Change:** While the core game mechanics remained intact, the overall look and interface of the game changed significantly during the shift to digital.
+**Reason:** The visual redesign was necessary to suit the digital platform and enhance user engagement through GUI elements not possible in the physical prototype.

+### 🔹 GUI Additions
+**Change:** A graphical user interface (GUI) was introduced for in-game feedback.
+**Reason:** These changes provided essential visual cues and improved the user experience, which were not present or needed in the physical prototype.

+### 🔹 Movement Rebalancing
+**Change:** Adjusted the distance players could move during their turn.
+**Reason:** Testing revealed that the original movement range either slowed down gameplay or made it unbalanced, so adjustments were made to improve pacing and strategic depth.

+### 🔹 Platform Focus Shift
+**Change:** Development focus shifted exclusively to PC.
+**Reason:** This allowed me to concentrate efforts on polishing the digital experience for a single platform, simplifying scope and reducing technical complications.

+---

 ## Concept Statement
 *A cooperative sci-fi board game where 2-4 players race to shut down a rogue AI controlling their office, blending suspenseful strategy with chaotic fun.*